Syria: Death by coronavirus - the latest fate awaiting Syrians

 The regime must be forced to quickly move out of propaganda mode where it prioritises the image of Assad as infallible, and instead, for once, prioritise the health of all Syrians - anything else is incredibly irresponsible and dangerous.

 This can't be stressed enough - now is not the time for the Syrian government to display its usual lack of transparency, callousness and incompetence.
-They made a catastrophic mistake nine years ago when they ordered their forces to open fire on peaceful protesters - they must not make another one with their handling of the coronavirus.
+They made a catastrophic mistake nine years ago when they ordered their forces to open fire on peaceful protesters - they must not make another one with their handling of the coronavirus, and take the action need to limit cases and save as many Syrian lives as possible from this COVID-19 pandemic.

 Syrians in their millions have already had their lives devastated by years of barrel bombing, chemical weapons attacks, imprisonment, torture and killing.